Seattle-area home prices drop to lowest point in two years — down $116,000 since last spring

 Home prices continue to fall here at the fastest rate in the nation, but it hasn’t made the Seattle area affordable or do much to counteract the soaring prices during much of this decade.
 From the bottom of the housing bust in 2012 to the peak of the market last spring, prices soared 136 percent.
 Since the market started to slow, prices have dropped a total of 16 percent in the last eight months.

+Looking at trends in specific neighborhoods this time of year can be tricky because home sales volumes are low, leading to heightened volatility, but: Prices over the past year dropped the most in West Bellevue (down 28 percent), North Seattle (19 percent), Southeast Seattle (18 percent), East Bellevue (12 percent) and Jovita/West Hill Auburn (11 percent).

 The condo market also continues to cool.
-Countywide in the past year, condo inventory has tripled and prices ticked up less than 1 percent.
+Countywide in the past year, condo inventory has tripled and prices ticked up less than 1 percent, to $384,000.

 As has been the case for several months, the market in Snohomish County remains slow: The median single-family house sale of $455,000 was up just 1 percent in the past year, and well below the high of $511,000 reached last spring.
 Inventory has also doubled in the past year in Snohomish.